shibani/shibani.github.io/_posts/2018-05-29-size-length-count.markdown

 Each and map are both iterators that iterate over elements in a collection by returning every element sequentially in order for operations to be performed on them.

 <span id="each">**EACH**</span>
-The `each` iterator is always associated with a block.
-Each does not change the return value.
+The `each` iterator is always associated with a block.  `each` does not change the return value.
 It implicitly returns the original array.

 <span id="map">**MAP**</span>
-On the other hand, `map` is what we want if we want to return a collection that is different from the original we supplied.
+On the other hand, `map` is what we want if we are looking to return a collection that is different from the original we supplied.
 It is important to note that the original collection is not modified, but that the `return value` is.

 **Neither each nor map modify the original collection.**

+&nbsp;
+**<span id="repl" style="color:#900">PLAY AROUND WITH IT IN THIS REPL!</span>**
+&nbsp;
+&nbsp;
+<iframe height="800px" width="100%" src="https://repl.it/repls/FailingFirebrickScope?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
 &nbsp;
 &nbsp;
 <hr />